MadsHolten/filter-kahvia/readme.md

 First step is to install a local triplestore.
 For example the open source Jena Fuseki (get it from [here](https://jena.apache.org/download/index.cgi)).
 Unzip the file in a local directory and [run the server](https://jena.apache.org/documentation/fuseki2/fuseki-run.html).

 ### 2. Load files
-Create a dataset named `1` and load the ttl-files from the data directory in there.
+Create a dataset named `1` and load the `data/geometry-topology.ttl` RDF file in there (must be stored in a named graph).
 For example through the user interface on localhost:3030 (Fuseki).

 ### 3. Frontent